keithmmitchell/osticket-prereqs/README.md

 ![image](https://github.com/keithmmitchell/osticket-prereqs/assets/174253055/f4750cb8-0a22-49e1-aae8-b23424fc84a9)

-Now need to do some clean up.
-The folder c:\inetpub\wwwroot\osTicket\setup needs to be deleted.
+Now the files need to be cleaned up.

+First, the folder c:\inetpub\wwwroot\osTicket\setup needs to be deleted.

 <br />